StuntsPT/Structure_threader/docs/usage.md

 * Individual/Population identification options:
     * Path to popfile (--pop) [See below for more information]
     * Path to indfile (--ind) [See below for more information]
+* Extra plotting options:
+    * Do not use colors when drawing the plots (-bw)

 Example run: